dondeng/four_eyes/README.md

    Once that is done, in the create, update or delete action you would call the following

-       maker_create([User resource performaing the action],
-                         [ID of resource performing the action],
+       maker_create([Resource eg. user performing the action],
-                         [Class name of the resource being worked on], [Parameters of oject/resource in JSON format])
+                         [Class name of the resource being worked on], [Parameters of object/resource in JSON format],
+                         [(Optional) suggested assignee of the action])

-   For exeample, in a system where the users are called Administrators, and the resource we are trying to create via maker checker is a Student, the call to create a student via maker-checker would look like this.
+   For example, in a system where the users are called Administrators, and the resource we are trying to create via maker checker is a Student, the call to create a student via maker-checker would look like this.

      def create
-         maker_create('Administrator',
-                       current_administrator_id,
+         maker_create(current_administrator,
                        'Student',
-                       student_params.to_json)
+                       student_params.to_json,
+                       assignee_administrator)
      end

      def update
-        maker_update('Administrator',
-                     current_administrator_id,
-                     'Student',
-                     student_params.to_json)
+        maker_update(current_administrator,
+                     student,
+                     student_params.to_json,
+                     assignee_administrator)
      end

      def destroy
-        maker_delete('Administrator',
-                     'current_administrator_id,
-                     'Student',
-                     student.to_json)
+        maker_delete(current_administrator
+                     student,
+                     student.to_json,
+                     assignee_administrator)
      end

    where in the example above, the call has the following format